Kirillbzp/ESP8266-telegram-power-info/README.md

 The voltage divider circuit (two resistors, 2*R1 = R2 ) is used to reduce power probe voltage to 3.3v, please do not apply 5v to an input pin directly.

 ### Telegram settings
-In Telegram, you need to determine chat id using @myidbot and create a bot that will submit the messages using @BotFather.
+In Telegram, you need to create a bot that will submit the messages using @BotFather.
 It is also required to add the bot to the chat.

-### Viber implementation
-Viber API gives an ability to implement something similar, but the technical implementation is much more demanding (it requires a server with callback URL and a kind of a database to track subscribed users) so a simple Viber/Telegram switch will not be implemented here.

 ### Why?
 Your community affected by outages will enjoy it: